esheldon/pigen/README.md

 Motivation
 ----------

 Provide a very simple way to interface with C code.
-The goal here is to improve performance and keep this wrapper code simple and easy.
-The goal is not to wrap existing code of all kinds, but rather to wrap C code carefully crafted to be easy to wrap.
+The goal is to improve performance while keeping this code simple and easy to understand.
+It is not a goal to wrap existing code of all kinds, but rather code carefully crafted to be easy to wrap.

 Principles
 ----------

 These principles are designed to keep this code simple.
+Some restrictions may be lifted if an easy way to implement it is found.

 - Each function wrapper is only that: a wrapper.
 Its only purpose is to provide inputs to the wrapped function.